Ștefan Voitec: Old age and death

 On June 18, 1980, Voitec was elected a full member of the Romanian Academy, and was reconfirmed as a member of the Star of the Socialist Republic.
 However, these months allegedly witnessed his second sidelining and brief disappearance from public life.
 Reports emerged that Voitec had used the occasion of his 80th birthday to criticize the regime and express his regrets about political choices.
-He and the President appeared together to cast their vote in the local elections of November 1982—part of a group which also included Elena Ceaușescu, Niculescu-Mizil, Emil Bobu, Miu Dobrescu, Suzana Gâdea, Alexandrina Găinușe, Nicolae Giosan, and Ilie Verdeț.
+In January 1981, diarist and literary critic Mircea Zaciu heard rumors that Ceaușescu was preparing to have the "old ex-profiteer" kept under house arrest.
+Voitec and the President appeared together to cast their vote in the local elections of November 1982—part of a group which also included Elena Ceaușescu, Niculescu-Mizil, Emil Bobu, Miu Dobrescu, Suzana Gâdea, Alexandrina Găinușe, Nicolae Giosan, and Ilie Verdeț.
 By 1983, Radio Free Europe was commenting on the growth of Nicolae Ceaușescu's personality cult, noting that charismatic party leaders were disappearing from group photos as time progressed.
 Voitec had returned to the foreground, but as an "old obedient piece of social-democratic furniture".

 Voitec was twice operated on for colorectal cancer (malignant colorectal stenosis), but the disease relapsed and formed metastases in his lungs and blood vessels.
 Kept under watch by Health Minister Eugen Proca, he died at a hospital in Bucharest at 12.45 PM, on December 4, 1984.
+According to one account, supposedly passed on by one of his attending physicians, he had spent his final days castigating himself, continuously repeating: "what have I done?"
 His body was incinerated; the urn was stored at the Monument of the Heroes for the Freedom of the People and of the Motherland, for Socialism in Carol Park.
 After the anti-communist revolt of 1989, it was sent back to the nearby crematorium, where it remained unclaimed by relatives.
-Reportedly, his Dobrogeanu-Gherea edition remains "virtually irretrievable in public libraries", possibly because of an anti-communist literary purge, which took place "in the early months of 1990".
+Victoria had outlived her husband by less than three years, to April 1987.
+Surviving them was a daughter, Mirea Graziela Voitec, married Dordea, who trained as an architect (she died in December 2017).
+Reportedly, Ștefan Voitec's Dobrogeanu-Gherea edition remains "virtually irretrievable in public libraries", possibly because of an anti-communist literary purge, which took place "in the early months of 1990".
+According to newspaper reports, Voitec had been registered as a voter in post-communist Romanian elections as late as November 1996; based on his address, he had been assigned to the Jean Monnet Section, in Primăverii.